vuejs/eslint-config-typescript/README.md

 extended in the same resulting config.

 > [!NOTE]
-> The current version doesn't support the legacy `.eslintrc*` configuraion format.
+> The current version doesn't support the legacy `.eslintrc*` configuration format.
 For that you need to use version 13 or earlier.
 See the [corresponding README](https://www.npmjs.com/package/@vue/eslint-config-typescript/v/legacy-eslintrc) for more usage instructions.

 ## Installation